angelocatalani/angelocatalani.github.io/_posts/2021-05-27-Linked-List-in-Rust-Part-1.md

 This because the compiler access to stack data using pre-computed offset at compile time.

-There was a proposal to introduce Variable Length Arrays in `C++11`, but eventually was dropped, because it would need large changes to the type system in C++.
+There was a proposal to introduce Variable Length Arrays in C++11, but eventually was dropped, because it would need large changes to the type system in C++.

 Stack data is allocated when a new function is called and deallocated when the function returns.
 It is local to the current thread.
 It is safe to use.

-But, in the example above the `enum Node` has a possibility infinite size that cannot be defined at compile time.
-So, we cannot use the `Stack` to allocate the next node.
+But, in the example above the `enum Node` has a possibily infinite size that cannot be defined at compile time.
+So, we cannot use the stack to allocate the next node.

-Data with an unknown size at compile time, or a size that might change can only be stored on the `heap`.
+Data with an unknown size at compile time, or a size that might change can only be stored on the heap.

 A reference to the data stored in the heap is kept on the stack.

 Heap data can persist even across multiple function call and is accessible to multiple threads.

-However, It is dangerous to use and managing safely  heap data is why `Rust` exists.
+In languages such as C/C++ dealing with heap data can result in segmentation fault, double free error and memory leaks.
+While memory leaks could happen also in Rust (quite difficult but possible), the (safe) Rust binary is always memory safe.

-In fact in languages such as `C/C++` dealing with heap data results often in segmentation fault, double free error and memory leaks.
-While memory leaks could happen also in Rust (even if you must do it on purpose), the (safe) Rust binary is always memory safe.
+Managing heap data is why ownership exists.

 From the consideration above, the next design will use the `Box<T>` to allocate data on the heap: